Nonlinear large deviations: Proof of Theorem

 We claim that the set $\dd(\ep)$ satisfies the requirements of Theorem \ref{uppertailthm}.
 To see this, take any $x\in [0,1]^n$.
 By Lemma \ref{exupper21}, there exists $W\in \mw(\tau)$ such that $\|M(x) - W\|_{\textup{op}} \le N\tau$.
 In particular, this means that $y := y(W)$ is defined, and so

 Therefore by Lemma \ref{exupper22},

 Let $z= g(x)$ and $v = g(y)$.
 Then $v\in \dd(\ep)$, and by the above inequality,

 This proves the claim that $\dd(\ep)$ satisfies the requirements of Theorem \ref{uppertailthm}.
-This completes the proof of Lemma \ref{test2}. \end{proof} The next step is to understand the properties of the rate function $\phi_p(t)$ corresponding to $T$. \begin{lmm} Let $\phi_p(t)$ be defined as in \eqref{phidef}, with $f=T$ and $n= N(N-1)/2$.
-Let $l$ be the element of $[0,1]^n$ whose coordinates are all equal to $1$, and let $t_0:= T(l)/n$.
-Then for any $0<\delta< t< t_0$,
+This completes the proof of Lemma \ref{test2}. \end{proof} The next step is to understand the properties of the rate function $\phi_p(t)$ corresponding to $T$.
+First, we need a simple lemma. \begin{lmm} For any $r$ and any $a_1,\ldots, a_r, b\in [0,1]$,

+\end{lmm} \begin{proof} The proof is by induction on $r$.
+The inequality is an equality for $r=1$.
+Suppose that it holds for $r-1$.
+Then